Welcome to Class

 This half term we will continue developing our knowledge and understanding of fractions.
 We will also be consolidating our knowledge of time.
 We will use this knowledge to develop our reasoning and problem solving skills.

-In science we will be investigating plants.
+In science we will be investigating magnets.

 Homework will be given out on Friday and should be returned by the following Wednesday.